 Early withdrawal penalties waived for certificates

-If you become unemployed for COVID-19 pandemic-related reasons, you can now withdraw funds from your Dupaco term-share certificate account without penalty.
+If you become unemployed for COVID-19 pandemic-related reasons, you can withdraw funds from your Dupaco term-share certificate account without penalty until Aug.
+1.

 This temporary measure is subject to qualification.
 Please call us for more information.